khcr/snaptable/README.md

     $ gem install snaptable

-The gem requires also jQuery.
+The gem also requires jQuery.

 ## Usage

 ### Basic table

-In your controller, instanciate a new `Table` with minimum two arguments: the controller itself and the model to use.
+In your controller, instantiate a new `Table` with minimum two arguments: the controller itself and the model to use.

 ```ruby
 def index